barbarer/HW9-Database/README.md

   - git commit -m "Explanation of what you have added"
 - Do a push to put your changes on your fork of this repo on github.
 You don't have to do a pull request.
   - git push -u origin master
+- Upload a link to your repository on canvas to submit.